 My obeisance to my Ishta, my foremost Guru.
 The cause of all existence and sustenance, I offer myself, completely and unconditionally, at His lotus feet.

 Once upon a time, there was a lioness.
-She dies during the course of giving birth to her cub.
-A small girl who had never seen a cub happens to be in the woods at that time.
-She picks up the cub and brings it home.
+She died during the course of giving birth to her cub.
+A small girl who had never seen a cub happened to be in the woods at that time.
+She picked up the cub and brought it home.
 The cub is fed goat’s milk and is made to live with other goats.
 They all grow up together.
 The lion starts to feed on grass like the other goats.
-Living like the cattle, the lion forgets its true nature.
+Living like cattle, the lion forgets its true nature.

-One day, while grazing along with the herd, the lion gets aloof and finds itself lost in the shadows of the jungle.
-As he attempts to navigate his way back, he gets even deeper in the woods.
-He feels scared and sees a wolf from a distance.
-The lion, unaware of his ferocity and out of ignorance, starts running for its life.
+One day, while grazing along with the herd, the lion gets separated from them and finds himself lost in the shadows of the jungle.
+As he attempts to navigate his way back, he goes even deeper into the woods.
+He sees a wolf from a distance and feels scared.
+The lion, unaware of his own ferocity, out of ignorance, starts running for his life.

-He starts to move around a little more freely and a little less scared.
+He starts to move around a little more freely, a little less scared.
 Wherever he goes, he sees the same reaction: all the other animals start scrambling.
-It goes like this before he sees a group of lions feeding on a freshly killed bull’s gore.
+It goes on like this before he sees a group of lions feeding on a freshly killed bull’s carcass.

 Your conditioned soul is a product of the collective intelligence of the world.
 You, however, are a product of your karma and your desires.
 You have forgotten your true nature because of the conditioning.
-Such conditioning has come to you in the form of religion, social, family, and moral values.
-Since eons, preceding generations have accepted such standards, mostly unquestioningly, passing them onto the successive ones.
+Such conditioning has come to you in the form of religious, social, family, and moral values.
+For eons, preceding generations have accepted such standards, mostly unquestioningly, passing them on to successive ones.

 The world you see externally is merely a projection of the world within you.
 In fact, the world outside is an exact replica of the one in you.
 Your inner world is a product of your thoughts.
 Due to your forgotten nature, your inner world constantly gets affected by the world outside.
 If the inner world is in turmoil, the outside one will appear just as listless and doomed.